 The status of a counterparty under this subsection should be determined before entering into a mandatory clearable derivative.
-We would not expect a local counterparty to clear a mandatory clearable derivative entered into after the Instrument came into effect date on which the requirement to submit a mandatory clearable derivative for clearing is applicable to that counterparty, but before one of the counterparties was captured under one of paragraphs (a), (b) or (c) unless there is a material amendment to the derivative.
+We would not expect a local counterparty to clear a mandatory clearable derivative entered into after the Instrument came into effect_date on which the requirement to submit a mandatory clearable derivative for clearing is applicable to that counterparty, but before one of the counterparties was captured under one of paragraphs (a), (b) or (c) unless there is a material amendment to the derivative after the date that both counterparties are so captured.